GP2code/CNV-Finder/README.md

 # CNV-Finder

 ## Overview
-CNV-Finder is a novel pipeline integrating a Long Short-Term Memory network don SNP array data to expedite large-scale identification of CNVs within predefined genomic regions.
+CNV-Finder is a novel pipeline integrating a Long Short-Term Memory network on SNP array data to expedite large-scale identification of CNVs within predefined genomic regions.
 Manuscript coming soon!

 ## Installation
 ### Clone the repository: